 At a time when our industry is under pressure in new and challenging ways, the role of the mechanic has never been more important.
 We think its high-time that these often overlooked professionals are given the due they deserve.
 At Interbike 2016 over the course of two days, we will shine the spotlight on 100+ mechanics from North America who will have an opportunity to show their skills in a fun but challenging competition.

 Prominently featured on the Interbike show floor with grandstand seating for spectators, the competition will test the mechanics ability to complete several tasks that they perform on a regular basis as quickly as possible, but with a twist.
 Equalizers will be put in place at each of the four stations during the qualifying rounds to make the tasks, and event, fun and challenging.
 Participants with the lowest times in the qualifying rounds will advance to the finals round.

 All Mechanics Challenge participants will receive commemorative swag upon completing the course from Interbike and the NBDA, while the top four will qualify for the finals.
 Those four will tackle a new course, in a head-to-head, non-timed heat, for the chance to win the grand prize including a PK-2 Professional Tool Kit from Park Tool, a 3-night hotel stay for Interbike 2017 and items from Finish Line Products, Hutchinson Tires and more.

 Before you register for the Mechanics Challenge, please ensure that you are registered and approved to attend Interbike.
 Space is limited.
 Click on the link below to register for the event and select your preferred wave.
-If you have any additional questions, please contact Lynne.

 HEAD OFFICIAL & COURSE MARSHALS